 What are your fees?

 I offer fee-for-service therapy at $150 per 55 minute session.

 What is your specialty?

-I work with individuals who have experienced trauma, anxiety, depression and any life stressors that may be causing pain or difficulty.
+I work with individuals who have experienced grief and loss, anxiety, depression and any life stressors that may be causing pain or difficulty.

 Are there any benefits of not using insurance?

 There are many reasons that people may not want to use insurance coverage for therapy services.
 Most insurance companies require personal information about you and your treatment, including a diagnosis and information about your treatment and progress in therapy, in order to approve services.